lsieben97/Interpic/README.md

 ## Project status
 This project is in beta. there is a lot to be done before v1.0

+Currently behaviours are now part of the studio environment.
+This means that any `IProjectTypeProvider` can specify whether the project supports behaviours through a `ProjectCapabilities` object.

+**Behaviours are currently not tested** as the project is overhauled to add dependency injection and subsequently unit testing.

-### Todo before V1.0
+## Todo before V1.0
 - [ ] Add context menu to manual tree.
 - [ ] Add rename action for all manual items.
 - [ ] Change selectors to be able to present a UI to select 1 or more manual items and expose through `IStudioEnvironment`.
 - [ ] Add Migrations.
 Migrations are a way of advancing a manual to a new version of the software that the manual is for.
 - [ ] Add migration previews.
 Migration previews are a way for a project type provider to 'peek' at the changes in the software and generate a changes report.
 The user can then accept, remove or save the report for later use.
 - [ ] Add version history through migrations.
-- [ ] Move behaviours into the studio.
+- [x] Move behaviours into the studio.
 The studio will manage behaviours while extension specific implementations provide custom functionality.
 - [ ] Add more behaviours to the base package.
 - [ ] Allow extensions to be able to add menu items to menus form other extensions.
 - [ ] Add screenshot viewer with highlights of sections / controls.